piotrsiupa/git-istash/releasing-new-version.md

  1. Make sure the new functionality is finished (including an extensive set of tests for it).
  2. If applicable, remove / fix old tests with "known failures" if these problems are fixed by the new features.
  3. Make sure that `README.md`, `man/man1/git-istash.1` and help texts in `bin/git-istash` and `lib/git-istash/git-istash-*` are up to date with the new features.
- 4. Make sure that there are no TODO comments remaining in the working copy or commited by accident.
+ 4. Make sure that there are no TODO comments remaining in the working copy or committed by accident.
  5. Switch to latest `master` and merge the feature branch with the flags `--no-ff` and `--no-commit`.
     Do *not* finalize the merge yet.
  6. Fix merge conflicts.